casebook

 Provision of remedies is the process by which courts, after finding that a legal right has been violated or harmed, offer or provide a resolution or solution to address the harm or injustice suffered by the aggrieved party.
 Appropriate and effective judicial remedies play a key role in ensuring that R2HE materially protects individuals and all aspects of the environment.
 Remedies can vary widely in number, specificity, urgency and stringency, and those variations bear closely on whether a given remedy adequately redresses the original harm.
 Frequent remedies include protection and restoration measures, compensation and the creation of compliance or implementation mechanisms.

-Environmental Impact Assessment
+Environmental Impact Assessments

-A process used in environmental management and sustainable development to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
+A process used in environmental management to evaluate the potential environmental consequences or impacts of proposed projects, policies, plans, or developments before they are carried out.
 The primary goal of an EIA is to identify, predict, and mitigate any adverse effects that these activities might have on the environment.
 It often involves modeling potential harms and exploring alternatives, if any, to avoid them.

 Intergenerational Equity

-This international and environmental law principle provides that States and other entities must regard the impact of their public policies on the environment on present and future generations equally.
+This international and environmental law principle provides that states and other entities must regard the impact of their public policies on the environment on present and future generations equally.
 In other words, actions that allow present generations to meet their needs and wants but sacrifice the ability of future generations to meet their basic needs and live lives of dignity contravene Intergenerational Equity.

 Precautionary Principle